Your Genesys Blog Subscription has been confirmed!

 Empathy is a key ingredient in every CX Hero story.
 Another ingredient is the willingness to find a workaround that favors the customer.
 It’s not about breaking the rules; it’s about creating new processes and finding solutions to help others.
 And that’s exactly what Jenny did for her customer.

-The Genesys CX Heroes program celebrates agents, just like Jenny Koebrugge, who go the extra mile for their customers.
-Nominate your company and customer service representatives today for the Genesys CX Heroes program.
+The Genesys Heroes program celebrates agents, just like Jenny Koebrugge, who go the extra mile for their customers.
+Nominate your company and customer service representatives today for the Genesys Heroes program.